SHA888/personal-github-dashboard/docs/architecture/README.md

 ## Overview

-The GitHub Dashboard is a full-stack application with the following components:
+The GitHub Dashboard is a full-stack application designed to provide comprehensive GitHub project management and analytics.
+The system consists of three main components:

+1. **Frontend (React + TypeScript)**: Dynamic, interactive UI for visualizing GitHub data and managing tasks
+2. **Backend (Rust)**: High-performance API server for data processing and GitHub integration
+3. **Database (PostgreSQL)**: Relational database for data persistence and analytics

+## System Components

 ```
 github-dashboard/